Interstate 20 in Georgia: Interstate 520

 Interstate 520 (I-520) is a 23.34 mi auxiliary route from Augusta, Georgia, to North Augusta, South Carolina.
 Approximately 15.62 mi of the highway is in Georgia.
 It is also known as the Bobby Jones Expressway in Georgia and the Palmetto Parkway in South Carolina.
 The Georgia part of the highway has an unsigned designation of State Route 415 (SR 415).
-Despite its odd first number, both of its endpoints are at I-20 (albeit in two different states), as it loops around the Augusta–North Augusta area to the south.
+Despite its odd first number, both of its terminuses are at I-20 (albeit in two different states), as it loops around the Augusta–North Augusta area to the south.

 Interstate 420

 Interstate 420 (I-420) was an auxiliary Interstate Highway that was planned to bypass south of Atlanta.
 It is now known as Arthur B. Langford Jr. Parkway.
 If built, it would have had the unsigned designation State Route 414 (SR 414).
 It was not built because of opposition from communities in its path.